 Currently, safety hotspots in the Danville MPO lack corresponding recommendations for reducing crash frequency and severity.
-In response, Chapter IX includes recommendations to further study these locations and develop projects for the 2050 LRTP.
+In response, the 2045 LRTP process will include new project recommendations for the PSI intersections and road segments.
+Those projects are included in the Project Pool, seen in CHAPTER VII: Performance Based Planning Process.